heridev/smsforall-rails-api/README.md

 rails console
 ```

-If you want to access the sidekiq panel remember to run the env variables as follow:
+If you want to access the Sidekiq panel remember to run the env variables as follows:
 ```
 export SIDEKIQ_ADMIN_USER='sidekiq'
 export SIDEKIQ_ADMIN_PASSWORD='pass'
 ```

-then you access the url
+then you access the URL
 ```
 localhost:3030/panel/sidekiq
 ```